Twistringen: History

 Twistringen was first mentioned in a document in 1250 as "Thuisteringe".
-In this writing all towns, which had to pay early contributions for the maintenance of the bridge over the Weser in Bremen.
+In this writing, all towns had to pay early contributions for the maintenance of the bridge over the Weser in Bremen.
 There was a parish in the city since approximately 825.
 After the Reformation in 1525, the parish Twistring was re-Catholicized in 1618.
 Located in a predominantly Protestant area, Twistringen was a Catholic enclave of the Prince-Bishopric of Münster.
 It has been a part of the Diocese Osnabrück since 1824.
 Today, Twistringen is still mainly Catholic.

 Under French rule from 1811 to 1813, a modern road connection, the Napoleon Road (now called B 51) was built in Twistringen.
 In 1817, it became part of the Kingdom of Hanover.

 Only after the construction of the rail connection between Bremen and Osnabrück in 1873, did Lutherans settle in the town again.
 These founded a Protestant-Lutheran congregation in 1891 and inaugurated their own church in 1894.

 There was also a small Jewish community in Twistringen.
 Until 1938, there was a synagogue, which is still commemorated by a plaque.
 Somewhat outside of the center of Twistringen, there is still a Jewish cemetery.

 In 1964, Twistringen gained town privileges.
 In 1974, the Municipality Twistringen was created with the incorporation of the localities of Abbenhausen, Altenmarhorst, Heiligenloh, Mörsen, Natenstedt, Rüssen, Scharrendorf, Stelle and Twistringen.